React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 }

-When to use: Integrating with external state management libraries or browser APIs.
+When to use: Integrating with external state management libraries (Redux, Zustand) or browser APIs that live outside React’s state model.

-• useOptimistic — Shows optimistic UI state during async operations, reverting if the operation fails.
+• useOptimistic — Shows optimistic UI state during async operations, automatically reverting if the operation fails.
+Essential for building responsive interfaces that feel instant even when the server hasn’t responded yet.

-These hooks reflect React’s movement toward better handling of async operations and server-side rendering patterns.
+These hooks reflect React’s evolution toward better handling of async operations, server-side rendering, and progressive enhancement patterns.

 Custom hooks extract component logic into reusable functions.
 Any function starting with use that calls other hooks is a custom hook.